TSP

 How TSP Funds Are Performing in 2026

-1. Tariff uncertainty.
-Goldman Sachs estimates U.S. consumers will absorb 67% of tariff costs by mid-2026, dragging corporate earnings.
+1. Tariff escalation.
+The April 2-3 announcement of broad new tariffs sent markets sharply lower.
+Goldman Sachs estimates U.S. consumers will absorb 67% of tariff costs by mid-2026, dragging corporate earnings expectations.

 2. DOGE spending cuts.
 Federal budget contraction is reducing aggregate demand across the economy.